-Students suggest changes to the layout of their classroom (Some of which may be implemented).
+- Students suggest changes to the layout of their classroom (some of which may be implemented).

 Students become aware of the different perspectives on smoking (tobacco industry, state, public health, environment, passive smokers, smoker) and consider the value of choices that lead to a balanced lifestyle.

-- From the classroom to real life
+Authentic learning: from the classroom to real life

-- At home, children and their parents:
+At home, children and their parents:

-- record their family’s eating habits and discuss which ones they could improve.
+- Record their family’s eating habits and discuss which ones they could improve.

-IB Programmes Director: Eleni Vasileiou Athens College ΡΥΡ Coordinator: Georgia Mega
+IB Programmes Director: Eleni Vasileiou

 Psychico College ΡΥΡ Coordinator: Vasilis Zosis